course-dprep/team-project-no-vs-code-team-9_dprep/README.md

 | episodeNumber  | Episode number in the seasons                         | numeric     |
 | averageRating  | Average rating of the title                           | numeric     |
 | numVotes       | Number of votes received for the title                | numeric     |

+### 2.3 Research Method
+To explore these relationships, regression analysis will be used as the primary research method.
+This approach is ideal for quantifying the relationship between a dependent variable (TV show ratings) and an independent variable (number of episodes).
+By applying this method, we can measure how changes in the number of episodes impact ratings and determine the strength of this effect.
+Regression is especially well-suited for this research question because it reveals both the strength and direction of the relationship between the number of episodes and TV show ratings.
+It also strengthens the analysis by considering other variables, ensuring that the link between episode count and ratings isn’t influenced by unrelated factors.

+## Result